MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readcsv.md

 ---
-title: Read a CSV file
+title: Read a CSV file with Code Accelerator - Python ms.date: 09/24/2018 ms.topic: conceptual ms.service: prose-codeaccelerator
-ms.date: 09/18/2018
+author: simmdan
-ms.topic: conceptual
+ms.author: dsimmons
-ms.service: prose-codeaccelerator
+description: Learn how to analyze and pare delimited files with PROSE Code Accelerator for Python.
 ---

-# Read a CSV File
+# Read a CSV file with Code Accelerator

-The `ReadCsvBuilder` will analyze a given delimited text file (it doesn't actually need to be comma-separated file, it could be delimited other ways) and determine all the details about that file necessary to successfully parse it and produce a dataframe (either `pandas` or `pyspark`).
+`ReadCsvBuilder` will analyze a given delimited text file (that has comma-separated values, or that uses other delimiters) and determine all the details about that file necessary to successfully parse it and produce a dataframe (either `pandas` or `pyspark`).
 This includes the encoding, the delimiter, how many lines to skip at the beginning of the file, etc.

-> [!NOTE] The `ReadCsvBuilder` explicitly reads columns as strings to prevent loss of precision during reading the data.
+> [!NOTE] `ReadCsvBuilder` explicitly reads columns as strings to prevent loss of precision during reading the data.
-> It is recommended to use `DetectTypesBuilder` to detect and fix the datatypes after reading the file.
+> It is recommended to use `DetectTypesBuilder` to detect and fix the data types after reading the file.

 ## Usage